ramikg/qotaunpack/README.md

 A Python script for decrypting firmware encrypted using the _qotapack.exe_ utility from the QN902x SDK (previously QBlue SDK).

+A QN902x chip is used, for instance, in the Viomi Smart Kettle.

 ## Requirements

 - Python 3.6+